grazulis/obsidian-git-test/docs/index.md

 ---

-This is the index page
+This is the index page which is being edited

 [example](example.md)